 The groundwater model did a not replicate the ERT salinity tidal surveys.
 The largest problem may be that no attempt was made to model the overland flow caused by the high tide.
 The groundwater model predicted higher salinities at depth than the ERT salinity profiles indicated as well.
 This discrepancy is most likely due to inaccuracies in the input parameters for the groundwater model based on Wightman (1990).
 If the recharge estimate was inaccurate when producing the DGH model by Wightman, then the hydraulic conductivities likely need to be changed to compensate.
 Additionally, finer gridding may aid in addressing the tidal groundwater dynamics along the coastal boundary.

 Difference inversion proved to be superior method for change analysis for both the tidal and seasonal profiles.
 While the separate inversion did work for some of the seasonal profiles and for a few of the tidal profiles, the deviations caused large, unrealistic changes where none were present in the difference inversion.
-A good model would help the separate inversions. models can be derived from groundwater models but the groundwater model developed in this study may be insufficient.
-With no model and small changes to detect, the difference inversion is the best even when the surveys are taken months apart.
+A good starting model would help the separate inversions.
+Starting models can be derived from groundwater models but the groundwater model developed in this study may be insufficient.
+With no starting model and small changes to detect, the difference inversion is the best even when the surveys are taken months apart.

 This study suggests that the normal tidal mixing along the natural coastline of this island, and likely the rest of the Lower Keys, is small and relatively insignificant.
 Yet, the tidal effect is highly sensitive to small increases in the magnitude.
 This has broader implications when applied to storm surge and sea level rise.
 Storm surge would easily cause significant saltwater contamination and may be why freshwater is difficult to find even in the center of the island.
 Sea level rise impact can already be seen on the island in areas of vegetation die off.
 The tide associated with the sea level rise creates a brackish boundary of over 20 m beyond the mid-tide level.